HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/installation/index.md

     !!! important
         For the **contentreporting.static.ui.url** parameter value, a slash is required in the end.

+    !!! note
+        If using a webserver, it is required to [map the ContentReporting application to it](https://www.ibm.com/docs/en/was/9.0.5?topic=files-mapping-modules-servers) in addition to the Digital Experience server or cluster, regenerate and propagate the plugin-cfg.xml file.

 ### Enabling Content Reporting - Helm processes for DX deployments on Kubernetes